Despite being a licensed therapist, I have done many things that other single young women have done at least once in their lifetime.

 A client I recently had told me that she did crazy things on the internet to please the man she met on a chat site.
 She was brave enough to admit her desperation to be with someone.
 Hence, even if she wanted to wait until they met to be sexual with the guy, she felt obliged to do so on cam so that he wouldn’t leave.

 The fact that the woman reached out to me even if she was still with the same guy was a cry for help.
-She was unhappy, but she was also unsure if leaving the guy would be suitable for her.
+She was unhappy, but she was also unsure if leaving the guy would suit her.

 It Pulls You Away From Your Loved Ones

-Another friend of mine had an online boyfriend who wanted to keep her for himself.
-It sounded sweet until she said that he would get upset whenever she would hang out with her family.
-And one time she caught up with her friends without asking for his permission, he refused to answer her calls until she apologized.
+Another friend had an online boyfriend who wanted to keep her for himself.
+It sounded sweet until she said he would get upset whenever she hung out with her family.
+And one time, she caught up with her friends without asking for his permission, and he refused to answer her calls until she apologized.

 What Can You Do?

 Leave.
-It may seem scary at first, but it’s the best decision you will ever make in any scenario mentioned above.
+It may seem scary initially, but it’s the best decision you will ever make in any scenario mentioned above.
 You need to retake control of your life, which has been driven by the guy you’ve been dating online.